Expressions

 - Any pointer that isn't the

-literal, even if it’s derived from a constant expression. - The result of a cast except for casts of constant expressions to a numeric type.
+nullliteral, even if it's derived from a constant expression. - The result of a cast except for casts of constant expressions to a numeric type.

 - Compound literals - even when values are constant expressions.

-Including binary data
+Including binary data¶

-The result of an embed work similar to a string literal and can implicitly convert to a char*
+The result of an embed works similar to a string literal and may implicitly convert to a char*, void*, char[], char[*] or String.

-Limiting length
+Limiting length¶

-Failure to load at compile time and defaults
+Failure to load at compile time and defaults¶

 Usually it's a compile time error if the file can't be included, but sometimes it's useful to only optionally include it.
 If this is desired, declare the left hand side an Optional:

-if the image is missing.
+my_image will be an optional io::FILE_NOT_FOUND~ if the image is missing.